 If she is a puppy, she may approach with too much enthusiasm and the other dog may be churlish.

 That’s how older dogs teach puppies manners.
 It may seem like the older dog is being aggressive, but the probability is that she’s just being educational.

 A shy dog will need a different kind of freedom.
 The freedom to approach slowly.

 Step 8 - Watch the Tails

 Tail wagging is a primary means of communication for dogs.
 Dogs don’t wag their tails when they're alone, not even if they're enjoying a glorious porterhouse.
 Researchers have found that it’s something they only do around others.

-Step 9 - Remember that you’re only human.
+Step 9 - Remember the You're Only Human

 Puppy classes offer a controlled, if you can call it that, environment for your puppy to learn the ins-and-outs of puppy manners.
-As a bonus, he may also learn a few tricks.
+As a bonus, she may also learn a few tricks.

 For expert skills, hire a trainer.
 Many professionals are well versed in how to spot and correct problems.
 When selecting your trainer, keep in mind that positive reinforcement methods have been proven to be more effective than aversions, such as shouting and electronic collars.